Relating random matrix map enumeration to a universal symbol calculus for recurrence operators in terms of Bessel-Appell polynomials: Statement of Results

-One other universal characteristic of the map counts is their asymptotic form for large $n$.
-Most, if not all, prior work on map enumeration has focussed on asymptotic enumeration (see section \ref{Comparison}).
+One final universal characteristic of the map counts is their asymptotic form for large $n$.
+Most, if not all, prior work on map enumeration has focussed on asymptotic enumeration (see section \ref{asympenum}).
 Because we have closed form expressions for our generating functions we are able to extract this information simply and in great generality.
-We find, for instance, that as a consequence of Corollary \ref{c873} one has
+We find, for instance (Corollary \ref{cor:egasymp}), that for $j$-regular maps with $j$ odd, one has

 where $\xi_c = x^{j/2 - 1}t_c$ is the common radius of convergence for the Taylor-Maclaurin series of all the $E_g$.
 The coefficient $c_g$ contains the information related to the limit $\xi \to \xi_c$ and is determined by a recursion of the form